 - 3 pound beef tenderloin, trimmed of fat and tied

-- 5 Tablespoons soft salted butter
+- 5 Tablespoons softened salted butter

 - 2 teaspoons kosher salt